-All transcripts must be sent DIRECTLY from the educational institution.
 Only sealed, properly submitted transcripts will be accepted.
 Electronic transcripts are not accepted.

 Refer to the renewals section of http://www.nclmft.org for clarification.
 Licensees get one full year of licensure before the renewal cycle begins.
 Your original license also shows the first expiration date.
 You should check the Verify A Licensee option (see large ‘button’) on the home page of http://www.nclmft.org to verify when your license expires and therefore when you will be required to renew and have completed the required continuing education hours.

 Refer to the renewal section of http://www.nclmft.org for renewal guidelines.